uSilas/POO_NARUTO_GAME/Readme.md

 #

-Explation: This Code presents
+Explation:

--Requeriments:

--Python 3.10 (versões compatíveis com match case)

 This code features a turn-based game in Python!
 In this game, you must create a ninja strong enough to fight and defeat Madara Uchiha!

 The title and the game are purely comedic and meant for entertainment purposes only!

 Playable only in the terminal.

+-Requeriments:

+-Python 3.10 (because match case)

 #
 **How to play??**